semaphoreci/docs/docs/docs/using-semaphore/pipelines.md

 Agents are the environment where jobs run.
 Semaphore keeps a pool of warm agents at all times to be sure there's always one ready to work.

-Semaphore Cloud provides the following agent types:
+Semaphore Cloud provides the following agent types in x86 and ARM architectures:
-- _Linux Machines_ presented as VMs or [Docker containers](#docker-environments)
+- [Linux Machines] presented as VMs or [Docker containers](#docker-environments)
-- _Apple macOS Machines_
+- [Apple macOS Machines]
+- [Windows Machines] (only for [self-hosted agents])

 :::info

-You can register additional machines as agents for your organization by _installing self-hosted agents_.
+Register your own machines as agents by _installing self-hosted agents_.

 :::